LawleyFall2017/230-fall2017/Schedule.md

 - [Finals Week: Makeup Practical Exam](#finals)

 ## <a name="week1">Week 1</a> (Aug 29/31): Overview: Syllabus, Expectations, Tools
 On Tuesday, I will review the syllabus, goals, and requirements for class, and discuss the tools and technologies we'll be using for communication, collaboration, and content creation.
-On Thursday, we'll start on an HTML & CSS exercise that builds on your prerequisite knowledge from previous classes.
+On Thursday, I'll talk about some general HTML and CSS concepts, and we'll start on an HTML & CSS exercise that builds on the content you should have covered in previous classes.

 - **Tuesday Readings**
   - [Course Syllabus](README.md)